Jarred Kelenic Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is sixth in the league with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 9.5 K/9, the seventh-best in the league.

-- The Cubs have a 3.78 team ERA that ranks ninth across all MLB pitching staffs.
+- The Cubs have a 3.80 team ERA that ranks sixth among all MLB pitching staffs.

-- Cubs pitchers combine to give up five home runs (0.6 per game), the second-fewest in baseball.
+- The Cubs give up the third-fewest home runs in baseball (seven total, 0.7 per game).

-- Wesneski (0-0) pitches for the Cubs to make his second start of the season.
+- Stroman (2-0) takes the mound for the Cubs to make his third start of the season.

-- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.
+- His last time out came in relief on Tuesday when the right-hander threw 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.